JohanSK29/IMDBrainrot/README.md

     pip install -r requirements.txt

-Create a new database in pgAdmin (preferably named IMDBrainrot) and add the following to your .env file (normally .env should be a private file containing user secrets, in this case we have kept it inside the project files for easy access for the TAs):
+Create a new database in pgAdmin (preferably named IMDBrainrot) and add the following to your .env file:

     SECRET_KEY=<secret_key>
     DB_USERNAME=postgres || <postgres_user_name>